alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 without waiting even to glance.

 Inside forwards?
 In 2004?!
 Tommy Smith didn't even have to break his stride.
 His career had not taken off as a central striker.
-Nevertheless Derby's decision to play him on the wing, especially on the left, had raised eyebrows.
+Nevertheless, Burley's decision to play him on the wing, especially on the left, had raised eyebrows.
 This was the move that would start his career again, Premiership moves and a career that saw him continue as a regular goalscorer from wide areas for the best part of the next decade.
 From